Southington Education Foundation, Inc.

 How long have Education Foundations been around?

-Since 1978 over 3,000 communities in the United States have established foundations with similar missions as the SEF.
-As of July 2009, there are 77 foundations in Connecticut with 20 more in the planning stages.
+Since 1978 thousands of communities in the United States have established foundations with similar missions as the SEF (there are close to 100 foundations in Connecticut).

 Why an Education Foundation in Southington?
 Don't we have good schools?